The Geelong Clinic

 Please click on the menu below to view data for each of the indicators we publish.

-The Geelong Clinic is fully accredited against The National Safety and Quality Health Service Standards, a mandatory set of standards established by the Australian Government for all public and private hospitals.
-In addition, the Geelong Clinic is accredited against the Mental Health Services Standards as well as the Trauma Recovery Programmes Standards.
+The Geelong Clinic is accredited against the National Safety and Quality Health Service Standards (NSQHS), a mandatory framework established by the Australian Commission on Safety and Quality in Health Care for all public and private hospitals.

 At a Short Notice Assessment in August 2023, The Geelong Clinic passed all applicable criteria and received two recommendations.
 These were confirmed as having been addressed at a follow-up assessment in December, and TGC achieved full accreditation.
 The hospital's initial and final accreditation reports can be viewed here and here.